cloudflare/cloudflare-docs/content/analytics/network-analytics/understand/main-dashboard.md

 ## High-level metrics

-The side panels in the Network Analytics page provide a summary of activity over the period selected in the timeframe drop-down list.
+The side panels in the Network Analytics page provide a summary of activity over the period selected in the time frame drop-down list.

 ![Available high-level metrics in the Network Analytics dashboard](/images/analytics/network-analytics/high-level-metrics.png)